DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Experiments

 \textbf{Settings.} Since the COCO-EE dataset was carefully designed to emphasize the refinement of content details, its training set and test set have similar distribution (\ie, \texttt{Ratio}\footref{ft:ratio} around 0.5 for most instances), thus we directly compared the performance of each model on the COCO-EE test set as the in-domain evaluation.
 We evaluated edited captions against their single GT-Cap.

 \textbf{Results.} The in-domain evaluation results are reported in Table~\ref{tab:in_cocoee}.
 From the table, we can observe: 1) For the quality evaluation, TIger achieves its best performance using four editing steps, while our DECap achieves competitive results with the same step (\eg, better BLEU scores but slightly lower CIDEr-D score).
 With more editing steps, DECap can further improve the quality of captions, outperforming TIger on all metrics. \emph{It is worth noting that TIger was even trained on the in-domain Ref-GT caption pairs}.
 2) TIger-N achieves limited quality improvement on the in-domain samples.
 3) For the efficiency evaluation, DECap achieves significantly faster inference speed than TIger even with more editing steps.
-This is because that DeCap predicts edit operations and content words simultaneously but TIger needs to conduct editing by three sequential modules.
+This is because DeCap predicts edit operations and content words simultaneously but TIger needs to conduct editing by three sequential modules.

-\subsubsection{OOD: GT-Based Reference Caption (Q2)}
+\textbf{OOD: GT-Based Reference Caption (Q2)}

 \textbf{Setting.} The GT-based reference captions were constructed based on the GT-Caps in the COCO-EE test set.
-We systematically replaced words in GT-Caps with other random words, resulting in the creation of various out-of-domain Ref-Caps.
-They varied in terms of their Levenshtein ratios, ranging from 0.9 (\ie, with only a few incorrect words) to 0.0 (\ie, where all words were replaced with random ones).
+We systematically replaced words in GT-Caps with other words, resulting in the creation of various out-of-domain Ref-Caps.
+They varied in terms of their Levenshtein ratios, ranging from 0.9 (\ie, with only a few incorrect words) to 0.0 (\ie, where all words were wrong).
+Specifically, we constructed two kinds of GT-based reference captions: 1) \textbf{BERT-based}.
+We first replaced the GT words with the special \texttt{[MASK]} tokens and then utilized the pretrained BERT~\cite{devlin2018bert} model to predict other words different from GT words.
+2) \textbf{Random-based}.
+We directly replaced GT words with other random words.
 We evaluated edited captions against their single GT-Cap.

-\textbf{Results.} As shown in Figure~\ref{fig:out_domain1}, For models trained with unpaired data, our model successfully improves the quality of all the GT-based Ref captions and surpasses TIger-N. In contrast, TIger struggles when editing Ref captions with either ``minor'' or ``severe'' errors, and even degrading the captions' quality (\eg, Ref-Caps with a ratio larger than 0.6\footref{ft:appendix}) by inadvertently removing accurate words or failing to introduce accurate details.
+\textbf{Results.} As shown in Fig.~\ref{fig:out_domain1}, For models trained with unpaired data, our model successfully improves the quality of all kinds of the GT-based Ref captions (\ie, BERT- and Random-based) and surpasses TIger-N. In contrast, TIger struggles when editing Ref captions with either ``minor'' or ``severe'' errors, and even degrading the captions' quality (\eg, Ref-Caps with ratio larger than 0.6\footref{ft:appendix}) by inadvertently removing accurate words or failing to introduce accurate details.